ropensci/predictNMB/README.md

 We can then pass this to the simulation function.
 Required arguments:

 - `n_sims`: number of simulations to run.
 More simulations take longer, but are more stable
 - `event_rate`: event incidence rate, or the proportion of patients experiencing the event
--   `sim_auc`: vector of hypothetical AUCs; e.g. `seq(0.7, 0.95, 0.05)`
+- `sim_auc`: vector of hypothetical AUCs; e.g. `seq(0.7, 0.95, 0.05)` or
-    or `c(0.75, 0.80, 0.85)`
+  `c(0.75, 0.80, 0.85)`
 - `n_valid`: number of samples the validation set draws within each simulation (evaluating the NMB under each cutpoint)
 - `fx_nmb_training`: function-defined vector used to get cutpoints on the training set.
 Recommended to use constant values
 - `fx_nmb_evaluation`: function-defined vector used to get cutpoints on the evaluation set.
 Recommended to use sampled values
--   (Optional) Users can pass a cluster as the `cl` argument.
+- `cl`: (Optional) users can pass a cluster as the.
 If it is passed, the simulations are run in parallel (faster).

 ``` r
 library(parallel)